Transfer Credit Policies

 General Education Waivers

-Based on the number of transfer credits completed prior to your first semester at Cortland, transfer students are eligible for waivers of the General Education requirements in categories 11 (Prejudice and Discrimination), 12 (Science, Technology, Values and Society), or 13 (Natural Science A; one course in a two-course science requirement).
-Freshmen students with transfer credit are not eligible for general education waivers.
+Based on the number of transfer credits completed prior to your first semester at Cortland, transfer students are eligible for waivers of the General Education requirements in Categories 11 (Prejudice and Discrimination) or 12 (Science, Technology, Values and Society).
+Students who enter Cortland as first-year students with transfer credit are not eligible for general education waivers.

-A maximum of three waivers may be applied based on the following scale:
+A maximum of two waivers may be applied based on the following scale:

 - 20-34.5 transfer credit hours = one waiver.

-Students who transfer with 50 or more credits will have the waivers automatically applied to their degree audit report by the Transfer Credit Coordinator.
-Students who transfer less than 50 credits should complete a GE Waiver Form in consultation with their academic advisor to choose which course(s) to waive.
+Students who transfer with 35 or more credits will have the waivers automatically applied to their degree audit report by Advisement and Transition.
+Students who transfer less than 35 credits should complete a GE Waiver Form in consultation with their academic advisor to choose which course(s) to waive.
 Transfer students are encouraged to complete the GE Waiver form within their first semester at Cortland.